inkstitch/inkstitch/collections/_tutorial/en/ripple-monochrome.md

    -  Path /Split path  was applied to the petal, then the paths were combined two by two to obtain the 9 petals.
    -  Group the petals
   -  All petals are simple ripple.

 All runing stitch have  a 3mm length .

- Yhe embroidery uses a single grey rayon thread.
+The embroidery uses a single grey rayon thread.

 Remark : intermediare layers were only kept for demonstration purpose

 ![SVG](/assets/images/tutorials/samples/ripple_monochrome.svg)

-[Télécharger](/assets/images/tutorials/samples/ripple_monochrome.svg){: download="ripple_monochrome.svg" }
+[Download](/assets/images/tutorials/samples/ripple_monochrome.svg){: download="ripple_monochrome.svg" }